 ABOUT THE PIECE

-She wanted no part of this operation, as no wild horse does.
+She wanted no part of this operation, and she refused to succumb to captivity.
 However, as any strong female knows, often times we need to take matters into our own hands.
 And that is what this reslienent strong creature did.
 In a breathtaking display of determination, this remarkable mare leaped a 6-foot panel, reclaiming the freedom that was rightfully hers.

 20% WILL SUPPORT THE AMERICAN WILD HORSE CAMPAIGN